Reading Time: 3 minutes

 What Leaders Often Get Wrong

 When growth slows, leaders often focus on visible factors.
+They adjust strategy, hire more people, and introduce new tools or processes.

 If the system that supports decision-making and execution is weak, adding more resources does not create speed.
 It adds complexity.
+The real constraint remains.

 The Shift Leaders Need to Make

-It invites leaders to examine where decisions stall, where ownership is unclear, and where trust is inconsistent.
+This shift changes your conversation from effort to design, and challenges your leadership team to examine where decisions stall, where ownership is unclear, and where trust is inconsistent.

-Fix those conditions, and speed improves naturally.
+When those conditions are addressed, speed improves naturally.

 The Bottom Line

 Fast-growing organizations are not defined by how hard they work.
+They are defined by how smoothly work moves.

-Start by removing what is slowing you down.
+To grow your organization faster, don’t start by pushing harder.
+Instead, start by removing what is slowing you down.

 Author: Nkem Mpamah